mtimani/Prometheus/README.md

 Alternatively you can check the [Not Recommended User Guide](../../wiki/4.-User-Guide-‐-Standalone-‐-Not-recommended) that describes the usage of the recon scripts without Docker container.

+## DISCLAIMER
+This tool is intended for educational purposes only.
+Performing hacking attempts on computers that you do not own (without permission) is illegal!
+Do not attempt to gain access to devices that you do not own.

 ## asset_discovery is using the following tools to generate its results
 **Subdomain Discovery**:
 - subfinder (https://github.com/projectdiscovery/subfinder)